peterjc/thapbi-pict/INSTALL.rst

     $ sudo apt-get install ncbi-blast+ swarm

+If you are on Windows, and do not wish to or cannot use the Windows Subsystem for Linux (WSL), using the tool should still be possible although not all the command line dependencies are available on Conda.
+You can install Flash using the pre-compiled binary from https://ccb.jhu.edu/software/FLASH/ and BLAST (if required) from the NCBI, and there are alternatives to ``unzip`` and ``md5sum`` for following the worked examples.

 If you want to install the very latest unreleased code, you must download the source code from the `repository on GitHub
 <https://github.com/peterjc/thapbi-pict>`_ - see the ``CONTRIBUTING.rst`` file